saberma/gitday/README.md

 Github Friend
-make more friends, watchmore repositories.
+Make more friends, watch more repositories.

 ## Future